Windows and GPT FAQ

 MBR partitioning rules are complex and poorly specified.
 For example, does cylinder alignment mean that each partition must be at least one cylinder in length?
 An MBR partition is identified by a two-byte field, and coordination is necessary to avoid collision.
 IBM originally provided that coordination, but today there is no single authoritative list of partition identifiers.

 Another common practice is using partitioned or "hidden" sectors to hold specific information by using undocumented processes and results in problems that are difficult to debug.
 In the past, vendor-specific implementations and tools were released to the public, which made support difficult.

 GPT disks allow for growth.
 The number of partitions on a GPT disk isn't constrained by temporary schemes such as container partitions as defined by the MBR Extended Boot Record (EBR).
 The GPT disk partition format is well defined and fully self-identifying.
 Data critical to platform operation is located in partitions and not in unpartitioned or "hidden" sectors.
 GPT disks use primary and backup partition tables for redundancy and CRC32 fields for improved partition data structure integrity.
 The GPT partition format uses version number and size fields for future expansion.

 Each GPT partition has a unique identification GUID and a partition content type, so no coordination is necessary to prevent partition identifier collision.
 Each GPT partition has a 36-character Unicode name.
 This means that any software can present a human-readable name for the partition without any additional understanding of the partition.

-Where can I find the specification for GPT disk partitioning?
+Where to find the specification for GPT disk partitioning

 Basic disks are the most commonly used storage types with Windows.
 "Basic disk" refers to a disk that contains partitions, such as primary partitions and logical drives, usually formatted with a file system to become a volume for file storage.